 gnomAD pLI and LOEUF scores showing how intolerant each gene is to variation at a population level.

-Curated clinical assertions and gene-disease validity evidence — from Definitive to Limited, with sources shown.
+Curated clinical assertions and gene-disease validity evidence with sources shown.

 What the protein does, which pathways it belongs to, and its hypothesised role in cellular biology.

-gnomAD allele frequencies across ancestral populations — the most important single filter for contextualising rarity.
+gnomAD allele frequencies across ancestral populations.
+The most important single filter for contextualising rarity and likely impact.

 Population-level trait associations from the GWAS Catalog.